aayush61/HOUSING-PREDICTION/README.md

 # HOUSING-PREDICTION
-Machine learning problem
+Machine learning problem.<b>
-This problem predict the price of houses in california
+This model predict the price of houses in california<b>
+Language used Python
+Libraries used: Scikit-learn,Pandas,Numpy,Matplotlib